-Measures of price inflation (which act as proxies for the cost of living) remain an important input into wage-setting decisions.
+With inflation high at this time we consider each of the official measures in turn, CPI, CPIH and RPI.
 There is not necessarily one best measure for indicating how inflation might be taking place and the rate at which it might be increasing.
 Issues include what items to include in the ‘basket’ of goods/services for measurement of changes, and how to calculate the rate of change.
-We consider each of the official measures in turn below.

 CPI – this is the Government’s main measure of inflation for macroeconomic management purposes.
 Its basket includes a number of items that are excluded from the RPI, for example university accommodation fees and foreign students’ tuition fees; the main omission is housing costs, particularly in the form of mortgage interest payments, but also other items such as council tax; since 2011 it has been used for the uprating of state benefits and pensions; and since 2014 for personal tax allowances and thresholds; it calculates inflation mainly on the basis of the Jevons formula.